HumphreyBoaGart/vmask/README.md

 - WIREGUARD_PRIVATE_KEY
 - WIREGUARD_ADDRESSES

-You can also set these options in the skel configuration, if you don't mind all your masks using the same VPN.
-However, that kinda defeats the purpose of this whole script!

-Eventually I may add this to the `vmask new` command, but I wanted to leave it flexible enough for end-users to implement all the other VPN options that I personally do not use.
+Eventually I may add Wireguard configuration to the `vmask new` command, but I wanted to leave thing flexible enough for end-users to implement all the other Gluetun VPN options that I personally do not use.
 (See: [Other VPN Options](#other-vpn-options), below.)

 ## Customization
 The default settings profile for all new masks is stored in `skel/compose.yaml`.
 When you create a new mask with `vmask new`, it creates a new directory for that mask in `data/`.
 Then it creates a copy of this file, saves it to that new directory, and populates it with the attibutes you define.